 Unfortunately, the small space was a little rough in terms of the acoustics—a lot of the noise drowned out the cohesive melodies that are normally evident in their tunes.
 Not that it mattered all that much, as the small crowd that was present was still engaged with the band throughout their set.
 Stein was an overwhelming energy, wildly rocking his guitar in the space.
 It’s easy to have fun at a Turbo Fruits show.

-What’s so unique about the house show “scene” (if you could call it that) in Nashville is that it hasn’t yet been trampled by the active professional music culture in the city—in fact, quite the opposite.
+What’s so unique about the house show scene in Nashville is that it hasn’t yet been trampled by the active professional music culture in the city—in fact, quite the opposite.
 And, of course, it tends to unite a wide variety of groups in a sometimes contrived and yet consistently effective way: devoted listeners and fans (often of the local college set), people looking for something fun to do, music groups that are working their way up, and groups that may be “Nashville famous” but have little to do on, say, a Wednesday night, but play for these fans.
 Turbo Fruits loosely falls into that last category, arguably being a well-known name in town and in small pockets of esoteric-minded music connoisseurs around the country.

 Because of that, we can hopefully ensure that the rising popularity of Turbo Fruits (and the promising futures of both JAWWS and The Gills) will not deprive us of these intimate, more modest gatherings—which are often just as fun and even more engaging than the big-budget ones.